opendocsg/slw-judgments-backfill/2010_SGCA_19/report.md

 2       The Respondents’ counterclaim was made in response to an action by the Appellant for an injunction in Suit No 674 of 2007 to restrain the Respondents from building a gate (“the common gate”) at the entrance of an access road (for convenience, the land that comprises this right of way will be referred to hereafter as “plot A”) where it meets Belmont Road.
 As shown in the Sketch Plan, plot A leads to, and is part of the land on which is erected 70 Belmont Road.

-3       The High Court Judge (“the Judge”) dismissed the Appellant’s action and allowed the Respondents’ counterclaim (see _Lian Kok Hong v Lee Choi Kheong & Others_ [2009] SGHC 18 (“the GD”)).
+3       The High Court Judge (“the Judge”) dismissed the Appellant’s action and allowed the Respondents’ counterclaim (see _Lian Kok Hong v Lee Choi Kheong & Others_ <span class="citation">[2009] SGHC 18</span> (“the GD”)).
 At the conclusion of oral pleadings before us, we allowed the appeal.
 We now give our reasons.

 **Background facts**